+Carbohydrates are NOT bad for you!
 All carbohydrates are sugars but not all sugars are the same.
-We have simple carbs and complex carbs.
+There are simple carbs and complex carbs.
 An example of a simple carb would be candy, or orange juice.
 A complex carb would be found in whole grains, vegetables and in fruit.
 Many foods contain both simple and complex carbs.
 Complex carbs are generally fibrous and we find fiber in beans, whole grains, fruit and veg to name a few!
 Complex and simple carbohydrates both produce energy similarly in the body but simple carbs can be broken down faster which has its pros and cons.

+Protein is vital for our organs & muscles.
 Protein molecules are made up of chains of amino acids.
-Protein is found is small amounts in many foods and in larger amounts in animal products.
-While it’s possible to get all of your protein requirement from a plant based diet it can be a struggle.
+Protein is found in small amounts in many foods and in larger amounts in animal products.
+While it’s possible to get all of your protein requirements from a plant based diet it can be a struggle.
 The highest sources of protein are more often found in foods like white chicken breast, white fish, red meat, whey protein powder, and plain greek yogurt.
 These foods are almost solely protein and are very important to maintaining a lean physique or when trying to lose fat!

-Not a chicken is created equal.
-White meat chicken is approx. 95% protein and a 5% fat where as a chicken thigh or leg can be 65% protein AND and 35% fat.
-Both chicken but extremely different ratios so make sure that you choose wisely as they can provide a significantly different outcome.
+Not all chicken is created equal.
+White meat chicken is approx. 95% protein and 5% fat, whereas a chicken thigh or leg can be 65% protein AND 35% fat.
+Both are chicken but extremely different ratios, so make sure that you choose wisely as they can provide a significantly different outcome.

 How Much of Each Macronutrient Do I Need?

-In my experience I have had the most success when I get 35% of our my calories from carbohydrates, 40% from protein and 25% from fat.
+Your macronutrient intake will vary based upon your personal fitness and health goals.
+In my experience I have had the most success when I get 35% of my calories from carbohydrates, 40% from protein and 25% from fat.
 I have found that when I make my protein a priority in all my meals, I seem to have the best success long term for me.
-Everyone’s macronutrient breakdown can look different depending on your body and your goals… but if youre looking to build some lean muscle and have that toned sexy look, protein must be a priority.
+Everyone’s macronutrient breakdown can look different depending on your body and your goals… but if you’re looking to build some lean muscle and have that toned sexy look, protein MUST be a priority.